astrotars/the-stream-android/README.md

 }
 ```

-In our `initViewModel` method we use a few built in Stream classes.
+In our `initViewModel` method we use a few built-in Stream classes.
 First, we create a `ChannelViewModelFactory` by passing in our channel type and `channelId`.
 We then use that factory by passing it into `ViewModelProvider` which will create an instance of the appropriate `ChannelViewModel`.
 Upon initializing, we bind this `viewModel` to our view and the necessary components.
 The rest of `ChannelActivity` is boilerplate that handles permissions and capturing images in the message input.

-We now have direct 1-on-1 chat.
+We now have 1-on-1 chat.
 Next, let's see how to incorporate group chat.

 ## Listing and Joining Group Chats

-Next we'll list our group chats.
+Next, we'll list our group chats.
 Here's what the screen will look like when a user clicks on "Channels" in the bottom navigation bar:

 ![](images/channels.png)